latentflip/nodesecurity-blog/articles/2014-06-24-two-reads-dont-make-a-write.md

 Key-value data stores are a large part of modern application development, and growing in popularity.
 Solutions like Riak, LevelDB, MongoDB, etc. give you increased flexibility and development efficiency, as well as other benefits which have been covered and discussed extensively.
 With the benefits also come weaknesses, or maybe a better word is differences.
 One of which can result in an incredibly devastating vulnerability.

 Database race conditions can occur no matter what backend solution you choose.
 Traditional databases support [transactions](http://en.wikipedia.org/wiki/Database_transaction) to prevent them.
 But most key-value data stores do not have such mechanisms.
 This is well known, and in many cases is not deal breaker.
-But it is important to understand when this should be a requirement, or at least when a compensation is needed.
+But it is important to understand when this should be a requirement, or at least when a compensating control is needed.

-Rather than a writing a long explanation centered around a theoretical situation I decided to write a quick demo application.
-Enter [raceybank](https://github.com/tomsteele/raceybank).
-A little Node application with a LevelDB backend.
+Rather than writing a long explanation centered around a theoretical situation, I decided to write a tiny application to quickly demonstrate this vulnerability.
+Enter [raceybank](https://github.com/tomsteele/raceybank), a little Node application with a LevelDB backend.
 This is incredibly simple and somewhat silly, but it demonstrates the issue well.

+We're going to walk through the application now.
+There are instructions in the repository so you can follow along at home.

 Consider we have a banking application, or maybe we have a store that gives a user credits.
 Whatever.
 Let's look at our user model.

 ~~~~~javascript
 module.exports = new dulcimer.Model({